StreamActions/StreamActions/CONTRIBUTING.md

 * **Which version of StreamActions are you using?**
 * **What's the name and version of the OS you're using**?
-* **Are you running StreamActions in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
+* **Are you running StreamActions in a virtual machine?** If so, which VM software are you using, and which operating systems and versions are used for the host and the guest?
 * **Are you using a remote MongoDB?** If so, does reconfiguring to run MongoDB on the same machine as the bot fix the issue?
 * **Are you running the bot in multiple channels from a single instance?** If so, does reconfiguring to only run in a single channel fix the issue?